 Building la Basilique de St. Quentin was began in 1195 and continued for 300 years.
 The city was besieged in 1557 by the Spanish.
 In 1871, St. Quentin was captured by the Germans during the Franco-German War.

-Germans occupied the city on 28th August 1914, after which there were many battles with Allied troops fighting in this locality during 1914, 1917 and twice in 1918.
+During World WarOne, Germans occupied the city on 28th August 1914.
+Following this, there were many battles with Allied troops fighting in this locality during 1914, in 1917, and twice in 1918.
 One British soldier here was the war poet Wilfred Owen.
 St Quentin was finally liberated on 1st October 1918.

 On 15th August 1917, the cathedral was set on fire and by the next afternoon all that was left was the outer walls.
 German newspapers claimed that the fires had been started by French gunfire.
 However, the 15th was relatively calm in this region with few bombardments.
 On the other hand, German troops had been seen pillaging the city of St. Quentin, including their officers being party to wholesale removal of stolen goods, including coal, factory equipment, wine and mattresses (for wool).